Samius1/SucceSaleS/docs/eop.md

 If the microservice were a little bit bigger, we would have considered to add a service orchestration layer to handle its dependencies between the internal services.

+So as you can see, each layer has its unique focus and has its own responsibilities.
+This enhances the layers to be decoupled from each other, even though at the end we have some dependency injection.
+But since it is based on an abstraction, we could easily change the classes.

 ### Endpoints
 There are 4 main endpoints, order by importance to the final users.
 1. **GetShoppingList.** The main goal of this project is this endpoint.
 It shows the user what they should buy for the next day.